marcin-chwedczuk/retroduino/README.md

 I have used _LogiLink USB2.0 to Serial Adapter_ to connect this project to my PC.
 No drivers were required for Linux.
 System detected a new serial port at `/dev/ttyUSB0`.
 Which can also be checked via `sudo dmesg`, after plugging in USB end of the adapter to PC.

+EDIT: DTR line during normal operation has positive voltage >4V (measured on DB-9 socket pin).
+When Serial port is open it temporarily drops to a negative voltage.
+We use that to trigger reset operation on ATmega chip.

 ![On Breadboard](./docs/breadboard.png)

 # References